 Autoimmune diseases can complicate dental health and dental care.
-Some autoimmune diseases, like lupus, Crohn’s disease and Hashimoto’s thyroid disease can cause sores in the mouth or difficulty swallowing without directly raising the risk of caries or gum disease.
+Some autoimmune diseases—like lupus, Crohn’s disease, and Hashimoto’s thyroid disease—can cause sores in the mouth or difficulty swallowing without directly raising the risk of caries or gum disease.
 Other autoimmune conditions, like Sjogren’s syndrome or diabetes, significantly raise the risk of oral disease.
 In Sjogren’s syndrome, the body attacks the glands that make saliva, causing severe dry mouth.
 Robbed of the protective effects of saliva, teeth are at much greater risk of developing caries (cavities).
 Diabetes has been shown to raise the risk of gum disease and makes gum disease harder to treat when it becomes established.
-Dental professionals should be made aware of any chronic conditions, especially autoimmune diseases, to enable them to provide the best care for their patients.
+Dental professionals should be made aware of any chronic conditions, especially autoimmune diseases and dental problems, to enable them to provide the best care for their patients.

 While it does increase the risk of sores in the mouth, lupus does not appear to increase cavity risk.

 Dental care does not necessarily change the progression of the autoimmune disease, but it can alleviate symptoms caused by the immune disease in the mouth.
 Avoiding the inflammation that accompanies periodontal disease is also doubly important for patients with chronic inflammation from an autoimmune disease.

 Patients with Sjogren’s syndrome need to treat dry mouth carefully and routinely with appropriate saliva substitutes to reduce the damage done to teeth deprived of saliva’s protective benefits.